Page Output Cache Provider for Azure Managed Cache Service

 To add the Output Cache provider to an ASP.NET project

 First, configure a cache to use with the ASP.NET provider.
-For instructions, see Configure a Cache for Windows Azure Cache Service (Preview).
+For instructions, see Configure a Cache for Azure Cache Service.

-Use NuGet to add Cache support to your ASP.NET project in Visual Studio.
-For instructions, see Prepare Visual Studio for Windows Azure Cache Service (Preview) Client Application Development.
+Use NuGet to add caching support to your ASP.NET project in Visual Studio.
+For instructions, see Prepare Visual Studio for Azure Cache Service Client Application Development.

 Important These steps require the latest NuGet Package Manager (version 2.6.40627.9000 or higher).
 To install the latest NuGet Package Manager, see NuGet Package Manager.